 You've sent out your applications and can't stop envisioning yourself at your top-choice school.
 But then the unthinkable happens: you get a college rejection letter.
 You start to wonder: what went wrong?
 What do I do now?
 Is it still possible to attend my top-choice school?

 The truth is that I've been in this exact same situation.
 In 2008, I got rejected from my top-choice school, Stanford.
-Though the rejection letter hurt, on the plus side, it taught me a lot about what I did wrong, both in my application and my overall high school career.
+The rejection letter hurt, but on the plus side, it taught me a lot about what I did wrong, both in my application and my overall high school career.

 In this article, I use my own rejection experience as a guide to explain how likely a college rejection is for you, how to avoid getting rejected from college, and the steps to take in case your top-choice school just isn't that into you.

 How Likely Is It That You'll Get a College Rejection Letter?